 Day 2 Beamish Museum

-Step back in time at Beamish, the open air museum that tells the story of life in North East England, and explore at your leisure.
-Maybe visit Pockerly Old Hall, home to the tenant farmer of the 1820s, and take a ride on the Waggonway on a replica Locomotion No 1, Steam Elephant or Puffing Billy.
+Step back in time at Beamish, the open-air museum that tells the story of life in north-east England.
+You’ll have time to explore at your leisure - maybe visit Pockerly Old Hall, home to the tenant farmer of the 1820s, and take a ride on the Waggonway on a replica Locomotion No 1, Steam Elephant or Puffing Billy.
 Experience the industrial life of the 1900s with a colliery, miner’s cottages and pit ponies to see.
 Take the old open-top tram into town to find shops selling pre-World War I essentials and purchase traditional treats made in the sweet shop, or try your luck at the coconut shy at the fairground.

 Day 3 Durham

 Today is free for you to explore Durham and the surrounding area.
-Why not take a guided tour of Durham Castle, constructed in 1072 under orders of William the Conquerer, or visit the cathedral, built shortly after, which were both awarded the status of UNESCO World Heritage Sites in 1986; or you may simply choose to enjoy one of the many museums and galleries the city has to offer or to take a stroll through the dynamic 22-acre Botanic Gardens.
+Why not take a guided tour of Durham Castle, constructed in 1072 under orders of William the Conqueror, or visit the cathedral, built shortly after - both have been awarded UNESCO World Heritage Site status.
+Or you may simply choose to enjoy one of the many museums and galleries the city has to offer, or take a stroll through the 22-acre Botanic Gardens.

 Day 4 Alnwick Castle and Gardens